peterwittek/peterwittek.com/content/qml_updates.md

 this time, repeat the evolution several times, and sample the output.
 This time to solution might prove to be a better benchmark for adiabatic optimization.
-It turns out that there is a heavy tail for time to solution even for the same type of optimization problems.
-(Steiger, Rønnow, and Troyer 2015).
+It turns out that there is a heavy tail for time to solution even for the same type of optimization problems (Steiger, Rønnow, and Troyer 2015).
 Introducing intermediate Hamiltonians can help achieving better gaps (Zeng, Zhang, and Sarovar 2015).
 It seems, however, that these Hamiltonians have to be carefully crafted, as